Engage and Convert

 Lead Generation – 2.23% – 4.31%

-If your current conversion rate doesn’t meet these averages, don’t stress as all conversion rates can be improved, the most important thing is to make a start and analyse the key improvement areas sooner than later.
+If your current rate doesn’t meet these averages, don’t stress, there are many changes you can make to improve them.
+The most important thing is to make a start and analyse the key improvement areas sooner than later.

 We use a range of tools to analyse your website’s current performance, before making our analysis and optimising the website with AB testing tools.
 Our main tools that we use in CRO campaigns are – Google Analytics, Hotjar, Convert.com, Google Optimize, UserFeel, Optimizely and others when needed.

-Each tool has a specific use for the campaign in gaining all the required data to provide you the best return in conversions.
-Each tool has a different reporting function, which we put into a custom report to highlight the response any particular test has given to your results and a dedicated Conversion Strategist provides analysis based on the data found.
+Each tool has a specific use for the campaign in gaining all the required data to provide you the best return.
+Each tool has a different reporting function, which we put into a custom report to highlight the response any particular test has given to your results and a dedicated CRO Strategist provides analysis based on the data found.

 AB testing is an experiment which compares two versions of a website against one another to determine which one has the better performance.
 Often, this means that you will compare a newly designed template against the current template on your website to identify if you can improve what you already have.